Why some runs feel harder and the useful tips you need to know

 Taking a day off from running could be the very thing you didn’t know you needed.

 Sure, a bit of fatigue is par for the course, especially when you’re knee-deep in marathon training.
-Marathon training is like a puzzle—each run stacking up on the previous one, leading to cumulative fatigue.
+But if you’re not training for a marathon, these are some warning signs.

-If you’re nodding along to any of these, it might be time to declare a mini running break.
+Sleep’s off.
+You’re exhausted but running tomorrow’s schedule in your head.
 Your body, much like your favorite running shoes, needs a chance to breathe and rest.

 Let’s have a look at some running recovery strategies you can add to your recovery routine.